rulanugrh/kurbenetes-installation/README.md

------Kurbenetes : What is kurbenetes ?
+Kurbenetes : What is kurbenetes ?
 =================================
 Kurbenetes is a software that can deploy with many applications but with 1 config.
 Here's how simple the system is now monoservices, not monolith anymore where each installed / configured package is individual but still connected to other packages or applications.
 Simply put, when we create a server, we definitely need the name web-service and database.
 Now this is a type of monoservices which each works and is configured individually but still connected to each other.